Robotics-Club-IIT-BHU/LaRoboLiga_PS1Arena/README.md

 ```

-### STEP 2: Change your current directory to the repo's root.
+### STEP 2: Change your current directory to the env's root.
 ```bash
 cd LaRoboLiga_PS1Arena/gym-line-follower-env/
 ```